beforesemicolon/markup/docs/documentation/templating/ref.md

 name: References
 order: 6.4
 title: Template DOM References - Markup by Before Semicolon
-description: How to grab reference of the DOM element in Markup by Before Semicolon
+description: Use the Markup ref attribute to capture DOM element references from rendered templates and safely access elements created by the html template.
 layout: document
 ---